Important Program Dates

 IKI Wien Pre-semester Language Program

-Other costs not covered by the BCA fee for which you should budget include:
+Other costs not covered by the BCA fee above, for which you should budget include (which are approximate and subject to change):

 - Additional lab and course fees not included in standard host institution tuition

-- Estimated personal expenses – $300 per month
+- Estimated personal expenses: $300 per month (varies based on student’s personal spending habits)

 Upon acceptance into a BCA program, you will be billed a $250 confirmation fee through the online system for accepted students.
 This fee is non-refundable and reserves your place in the program.